polio-nanopore/piranha/README.md

 ## Input configuration

 Piranha has been preconfigured with defaults specific to the VP1 protocol developed by the [Polio Sequencing Consortium](https://www.protocols.io/workspaces/poliovirus-sequencing-consortium).
-All command line arguments (full list below) can be configured either as command line flags when running piranha, or as snake case arguments in a yaml config file (which can then be supplied with the `-c` flag).
+All command line arguments (full list below) can be configured either as command line flags when running piranha, or as snakecase arguments in a yaml config file (which can then be supplied with the `-c` flag).
+Snakecase formatting separates works with an underscore, i.e. `my_argument`.

 For example, you can supply a custom references file (piranha has a default one supplied, which you can access [here](https://github.com/polio-nanopore/piranha/blob/main/piranha/data/references.vp1.fasta)) using the `-r` flag, or by pointing to it within the config file.